Gesundheitspolitik

 Tino Sorge (CDU) is being considered as a potential new Health Minister starting in 2025.
 An analysis of previous tenures shows that different parties have set various priorities, such as prevention, structural reforms, and market liberalization, while digitalization and hospital financing have remained consistent across party lines.
 The COVID-19 pandemic has had a lasting impact on health policy.

-Written by: Editorial
+Written by: Redaktion

-Update from Jun 25, 2025
+Update from Feb 25, 2025

-Federal Minister of Health from 2025
+Federal Health Minister from 2025

-Federal Ministers of Health from 2006 to the present
+Federal Health Ministers from 2006 to Today

-Terms, Parties, and Defining Projects
+Terms of Office, Parties, and Defining Projects

 Ulla Schmidt (SPD)

-→ 2005–2009 – Prevention as a national task
+→ 2005–2009 – Prevention as a National Task

 Philipp Rösler (FDP)

-→ 2009–2011 – Liberal market orientation
+→ 2009–2011 – Liberal Market Orientation

 Daniel Bahr (FDP)